Pennsylvania College of Optometry

 An applicant must have completed a minimum of 90 semester hours or 135 quarter hours of credit from an accredited undergraduate college or university.
 Prerequisite credits completed ten or more years prior to the anticipated entrance date will be reviewed for approval on an individual basis.

 These credits must include the pre-optometry courses listed below completed with a 2.0 (C) or better.
 An applicant need not have completed all prerequisites prior to filing an application but must be able to complete all outstanding prerequisites prior to enrolling.
-(It is recommended that applicants with less than a 2.5 (C+) grade point average should consult the Office of Admissions prior to applying.)
+(It is recommended that applicants with less than a 2.5 (C+) overall grade point average should consult the Office of Admissions prior to applying.)

 - General Biology or Zoology (with labs) - one year